gabezurita/learn-to-program/README.md

 ## General Tips (on the above)
 * [Stack Overflow](https://stackoverflow.com/) - this site will become a close friend of yours.
 Just use google to find answers to common questions here.
 For a more focused google search, input the error message you’re getting and limit the search to stackoverflow by including "site:stackoverflow.com" in your search string--see [this link](https://www.google.com/search?ei=PRJWW5DJOMjBjwTW2oqAAw&q=%22no+implicit+conversion+from+nil+to+integer%22+ruby+site%3Astackoverflow.com&oq=%22no+implicit+conversion+from+nil+to+integer%22+ruby+site%3Astackoverflow.com&gs_l=psy-ab.3...9291.9872..10082...0.0...106.465.4j1......0....1..gws-wiz.......0i71.EoxpbF8ncwE) for an example.
 More google search tips [here](https://www.reddit.com/r/LifeProTips/comments/3yis0k/lpt_how_to_get_the_most_out_of_googlesearch/).
 * If there are no posts around your error message, feel free to create a new post asking for help.
 [Here's some guidelines on how ask for help on Stack Overflow](https://stackoverflow.com/help/how-to-ask).
 * Spend some time attempting to understand why the found solution works.
-When we reach understanding is when we grow, so give yourself the chance to learn.
-It's not about the destination, but journey along the way.
+Give yourself the chance to learn!
 * Typing code to learn syntax is an important aspect of learning to program.
 Do not copy/paste solutions you find on the internet, be sure to type them out.
 * No man is an island.
 Get connected to other people who are attempting to learn.
 There's lots of online and in-person communities, e.g. [DCTech Slack](http://www.dctechslack.com/) and [DC Code Newbie Meetup](https://www.meetup.com/CodeNewbie-DC/).